Jurassic Park: Development

 James Cameron revealed in 2012 that he had tried to purchase the rights, only to discover that Spielberg had acquired them a few hours prior.
-Cameron said his version of Jurassic Park would have been "much nastier", comparing it with his 1986 film Aliens.
+Cameron said his version of Jurassic Park would have been "much nastier", comparing it with his film Aliens.
 He realized he was not the right director for Jurassic Park after seeing the finished product, commending Spielberg for making a film which could be enjoyed by children.
 Dante also praised it, but disagreed with Spielberg's decision to make Hammond more of a protagonist, a departure from the novel.

 Storyboards and sketches were already being produced weeks after the rights were acquired.
+In order to ensure the scenes would work in 3D space, the storyboards were later expanded by Amblin employee Stefan Dechant into simple animatics made with an Amiga 2000 and the Video Toaster.
 Because of the island setting and abundance of dinosaurs, Spielberg believed it would be advantageous to hire a production designer as soon as possible, choosing Rick Carter about two years before the start of filming.
 They both read the galleys and held many meetings to discuss which scenes would work best in the film adaptation.

 Spielberg, who, as a child, had been fascinated with dinosaurs and imagined what it would be like to meet one, felt that it was important to channel that childlike sense of wonder for the film.
-Spielberg said that with Jurassic Park, he "was really just trying to make a good sequel to Jaws, on land."
-He was also heavily inspired by the 1933 film King Kong, calling it the "high-water mark" for special effects and for imagining "what it would be like to do a King Kong of today."
-He cited the 1962 film Hatari! as another inspiration, calling it "the high-water mark of man versus the natural in a feature film."
-Spielberg described the 1956 film Godzilla, King of the Monsters! as the most masterful dinosaur film of his youth, stating that it made him and viewers believe it was really happening.
-Although he did not set out to make a dinosaur film better than any others, he did want Jurassic Park to be "the most realistic of them all."
+Spielberg said that with Jurassic Park, he "was really just trying to make a good sequel to Jaws, on land".
+He was also heavily inspired by King Kong, calling it the "high-water mark" for special effects and for imagining "what it would be like to do a King Kong of today".
+He cited Hatari! as another inspiration, calling it "the high-water mark of man versus the natural in a feature film".
+Spielberg described Godzilla, King of the Monsters! as the most masterful dinosaur film of his youth, stating that it made him and viewers believe it was really happening.
+Although he did not set out to make a dinosaur film better than any others, he did want Jurassic Park to be "the most realistic of them all".